 The Company is exposed to foreign currency risk.
-The Company's functional currency is the Canadian dollar and Euro while a majority of its revenue is derived in United States dollars and Euros.
-Purchases are transacted in Canadian dollars, United States dollars, Euro and Norwegian krone.
-The majority of the Company's operations are located primarily in Canada and Germany.
+The Company's functional currency is the Canadian dollar and a majority of its revenue is derived in United States dollars.
+Purchases are transacted in Canadian dollars, United States dollars and Norwegian krone.
+The majority of the Company's operations are located primarily in Canada.
 Management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.
 The financial instruments impacted by a change in exchange rates include our exposures to the above financial assets or liabilities denominated in non-functional currencies.
-The amounts (owed)/held in US dollars were \$1,203 (September 30, 2015) and \$74 (June 30, 2015).
+The amounts (owed)/held in US dollars were \$74 (June 30, 2015) and \$(31) (March 31, 2015).

-If the US dollar to Canadian, Euro and Norwegian Kroner foreign exchange rate changed by 2% this would change the recorded Net Loss by \$15.
+If the US dollar to Canadian, Euro and Norwegian kroner foreign exchange rate changed by 2% this would change the recorded Net Loss by \$6.